Mission-DMX/Docs/Fish_Doku/Filter_Types/time.md

 - GUI update keys: None
 - Notes
   * time is the number of millisecons since start of the program
-  * it is recommended to use for each scene only one time node, because the calculation takes long
+  * it is recommended to use for each scene only one time node, because the calculation is done each time.
+Consequence of multiple time sources would be longer computational times as well as inconsistent timing in animations.

 ## switch_on_delay_8bit
 - Type name: `switch_on_delay_8bit`